node-red/designs/designs/flow-linter/README.md

 #### pluggable rules
 Developer can create their own rules by writing plug-in module.

+Plug-in module includes single function `check`, and it takes following three arguments:
+- instance of FlowSet: complete flow set in the Editor or flow.json file which is designated by command line interface.
+- configuration object for linter:
+- context: any object to control rule validation process

+The function returns an array of results.
+Each result object contains following information
+- rule: rule name
+- ids: array of node IDs which violate the rule.
+- result: description of a violated rule.

 Following code shows example of plug-in, that checks existance of name of function node.